jakkie747/demo/USER_MANUAL.md

     *   Click the **"Send via WhatsApp"** button.
     *   A new browser tab will open to WhatsApp with your message body pre-filled.
     *   For your convenience, all parent phone numbers have been **copied to your clipboard**.
 You can then paste these numbers into a new WhatsApp group or broadcast list to send your message.

+### How to Use the AI Assistant

+Get help with creative ideas for your classroom.

+1. Navigate to the **"AI Assistant"** page from the sidebar.
+2. You will see options to generate ideas for **Story Starters** or **Activity Ideas**.
+3. Click one of the buttons (e.g., "Generate Story Starters").
+4. The AI will generate five unique ideas and display them in cards for your inspiration.

 ### How to Change Your Password